danzeeeman/Code-Toolkit-Python.A.Fa24/07_Week_8.md

 Keep this in mind as you work on the midterm!

 ## Drag and Drop Coding Exercise
+lets debug this problem what's wrong with it?

 ```
 x = []